Cosmological parameters estimated from velocity -- density comparisons: Calibrating 2M++: Analysing the fully-realised 2M++ mocks

 This normalisation procedure was applied to the 2M++ mocks.
 A summary of the global measurements produced using this method, again excluding survey edges, can be found in Table \ref{table:Tab2}.

 As can be seen, the bias-normalisation correction in C15 is greater in the outer regions of the survey than our fitted measurements of $\sig$ indicate.
 This is likely due to the fact that the SAMs applied to MDPL2 do not quite reproduce the same level of clustering as the real universe, as has also been found in previous works \citep{knebe_multidark-galaxies_2018, lilow_constrained_2021}.
 We also find that SAGE shows significantly less clustering than SAG.
-This indicates that the mocks underestimate the $\sig$ of the real Universe.
+This indicates that the mocks underestimate the $\sigma_g$ of the real Universe, in spite of having a higher $f\sig$ than the real Universe.
 Should the simulations better reflect the clustering of the Universe, we should get the same correction as in \cite{westover_galaxy_2007}.
 While the Westover correction function would significantly over-correct our mocks generated by SAG and SAGE, it not obvious that this would over-correct the real Universe.

-In Figure \ref{fig:bstar}, we show our measurement of $\zeta^\dagger$ for the realistic luminosity- and number-weighted 2M++ mocks.
+In Fig.\ \ref{fig:bstar}, we show our measurement of $\zeta^\dagger$ for the realistic luminosity- and number-weighted 2M++ mocks.
 Overall our corrections, applied to both the luminosity and number weighted fields, result in a $\zeta^\dagger$ which is in good agreement with unity across radial shell measurements.
+In particular, we see that both SAG and SAGE have very similar values of $\zeta^\dagger$, in spite of the differences in their clustering ($\lesssim 1\%$, see Table \ref{table:Tab2}).
+This suggest that, even though the real Universe is more clustered than either of these SAMs, our procedure is insensitive to the exact level of galaxy clustering.
 We note however, that while the overall external bulk flow and global $\zeta^\dagger$ calculated excludes the outer survey edge, the same is not true here.
 Hence as expected, there are two distances where the recovered $\zeta^\dagger$ is affected by the survey edges, corresponding to 125 and 200 \h Mpc.